-- 1. Quantitative information regarding the liquidity and solvency of an institution shall be exchanged using the appropriate template in Annex 1 and in the format specified in the template. - 2.
-Quantitative information regarding the market shares of a branch and volumes of services offered through the freedom to provide services shall be exchanged using the appropriate template in Annex 1 in the format deemed appropriate by the competent authority that provides the information. - 3.
-Non-quantitative information on the following matters shall be exchanged using the appropriate template in Annex 1 in the format deemed appropriate by the competent authority that provides the information: - a) liquidity, except information concerning non-compliance; - b) solvency, except information concerning non-compliance; - c) deposit guarantee schemes; - d) cross-border provision of services. - 4.
-Non-quantitative information regarding management and ownership, liquidity management policies and procedures, and preparations for emergency situations shall be provided in the format deemed appropriate by the competent authority that provides the information and shall form an appendix to the information provided using the template in Annex 1. - 5.
-Information regarding non-compliance with regulatory requirements, application of supervisory measures and administrative penalties or other administrative measures, and identification of an institution as a global systemically important institution or as an other systemically important institution shall be provided in the format deemed appropriate by the competent authority that provides the information.
+- 1. Quantitative information regarding the liquidity and solvency of an institution shall be exchanged using the appropriate template specified in Annex 1 and shall be provided in the format specified in the template. - 2.
+Quantitative information regarding the market shares of a branch and volumes of services offered through the exercise of the freedom to provide services shall be exchanged using the appropriate template specified in Annex 1 and shall be provided in the format deemed appropriate by the competent authority that provides the information. - 3.
+Non-quantitative information on the following matters shall be exchanged using the appropriate template specified in Annex 1 and shall be provided in the format deemed appropriate by the competent authority that provides the information: - (a) information on liquidity, except information concerning non-compliance; - (b) information on solvency, except information concerning non-compliance; - (c) information on deposit guarantee schemes; - (d) information on cross-border provision of services. - 4.
+Non-quantitative information regarding management and ownership, liquidity management policies and procedures, and preparations for emergency situations shall be provided in the format deemed appropriate by the competent authority that provides the information.
+The information shall be provided as an appendix to the information exchanged using the template in Annex 1. - 5.
+Information regarding non-compliance with regulatory requirements, application of supervisory measures and administrative penalties or other administrative measures, and identification of an institution as a global systemically important institution or as an other systemically important institution within the meaning of Article 131(1) of Directive 2013/36/EU shall be provided in the format deemed appropriate by the competent authority that provides the information.

+CHAPTER III

-TITLE III Information on request of competent authorities
+Information on request of competent authorities